Want to Trade that New Token You Got from an ICO? Ether Delta is a Good Choice.

 - EtherDelta is the sort of thing you need to use at your own risk.
 We take no responsibility for your actions on the site.
 Please be cautious and don’t go pushing buttons you don’t understand!
 If the site disappears tomorrow, it wouldn’t be the first time this has happened in the crypto space… with all that said, EtherDelta has proved itself legit so far.

 WARNING: Exchanges have inherent risks.
-They can get go down for a while, they can get shut down, they can get hacked, the owners can go rouge.
+They can get go down for a while, they can get shut down, they can get hacked, the owners can go rogue.
 It isn’t common, but problems like that aren’t unheard of.
 Realize you are taking that risk and try not to leave all your funds on an exchange (especially those you aren’t actively trading).

 "EtherDelta (Token Exchange)" contains information about the following Cryptocurrencies: